-☐ HTML.
-This allows you to graphically create an HTML page that incorporates WebFOCUS forms, reports, graphs, and web objects.
+- ☐ HTML canvas.
+This allows you to graphically create an HTML page that incorporates WebFOCUS forms, reports, graphs, and web objects. - The App Studio text editor.

 ■ A standard text editor of your choice.
-With this option, you can copy or move a user interface page to a project directory in App Studio.
+With this option, you can copy or move a user interface page to a project directory in the App Studio.